Learn more about our Advertising Disclosure

 State income tax 9.85% 13.3%

-• If you're moving your family to San Francisco, keep in mind that your living expenses could increase.
-The cost of living for a family in San Francisco is 103.2% higher than in St. Paul.
+• When relocating to San Francisco, it’s important to be aware that living expenses may rise.
+The cost of living for a family in San Francisco is 103% greater than in St. Paul.

 How life is different in St. Paul vs. San Francisco